dita-ot/dita-ot/src/main/plugins/org.dita.wordrtf/README.md

 - Whereas DITA is all about structuring content semantically, RTF is mostly concerned with formatting.
 For example, there isn't even a concept of "heading" in RTF.
 A heading is just a paragraph with a different and larger font in bold.

 ### Basic Syntax
-RTF breaks down into four basic categories: commands, escapes, groups, and plaintext.
+RTF breaks down into four basic categories:
+1. commands
+2. escapes
+3. groups
+4. plaintext

 #### Commands
 RTF commands consist of a backslash, some lowercase letters, maybe an integer, and then maybe a meaningless space character.
 Examples: `\pard`, `\fs24`.
 Commands take effect until the next closing curly bracket.